ATTPC/daqdoc/source/components.rst

 RCC GUI
 -------

 This Java GUI is the main way to interact with the system.
-This program has a graphical interface to start/stop runs and describe the topology of the system.
+The interface can be used to start and stop runs and to describe the topology of the system.
 This program can be run from any computer, but should mainly be used on the control computer.

 ..  image:: images/rccgui.png